 The Persian empire, originating in present-day Iran, acquired its vast armadas by conquering maritime powers, including Asiatic Greeks, Phoenicians, and Egyptians.
 Any find could throw

-2 thoughts on “Hunt is on for ships used by Greece in Persian Wars”
+2 responses to “Hunt is on for ships used by Greece in Persian Wars”

 Greek, early 5 th c.
 B.C. (ca.490)